spiker00t/ctf-writeups/2024/fcsc/ptsd/README.md

 ```

 During this phase, for each registered client, the server sends the
-encrypted message "PULLPULL" (function `send_pullpull`) and waits for
+encrypted message "PULLPULL" (function `send_pullpull`) and waits up
-the client to send back an encrypted ACK (namely, an encrypted message
+to 10 seconds for the client to send back an encrypted ACK (namely, an
-containing the byte "01").
-After checking each clients' health, the
+encrypted message containing the byte "01").
+After checking each
-server resumes to status 5.
+clients' health, the server resumes to status 5.

 What prevents us from answering to client 5 health check is that we do
 not know the AES key for client 5.
 Indeed, we cannot respond to the
 server with valid encrypted messages.
 We can check for classical
 crypto vulnerabilities, such as a nonce reuse, but this direction do
-not leads anywhere.
+not leads anywhere here.
+However, the description states "Your goal is
+to impersonate this client by sending their information to the
+server."
+This clearly suggests us to set up a *replay attack* with the
+intercepted packets.

-In addition, when the server receives a packet, it checks that the
+When the server receives a packet, it checks that the value of the
-value of the packet counter in the packet is greater than the current
+packet counter in the packet is greater than the current server-side
-server-side counter value.
-Since the packet counter of the client 5 is
+counter value.
+Since the packet counter of the client 5 is equal to
-equal to 0x40 according to `keys.db`, we cannot simply send back the
+0x40 according to `keys.db`, we cannot simply send back the logged
-logged packets from `records.txt`, because their packet counter is
+packets from `records.txt`, because their packet counter is
 lower.
 This should in theory prevent replay attacks.

 ```c